 Upon seeing the film at a star-studded preview screening at Paramount, MGM studio head Louis B. Mayer screamed at director Billy Wilder that he should be tarred, feathered and horse-whipped for bringing his profession into such disrepute.
 Wilder's response was a terse, "Fuck you."

 The "Desmond mansion" was located not on Sunset Blvd, but at 3810 Wilshire on the corner of Crenshaw and Irving Blvd.
 It was built in 1924 by William Jenkins, at a cost of $250,000.
 Its second owner was Jean Paul Getty, who purchased it for his second wife.
 Mrs. Getty divorced her millionaire husband and received custody of the house; it was she who rented it to Paramount for the filming.
 The only addition was the swimming pool which wasn't equipped with means of circulating the water so was useless after filming.
-The pool was used in it's empty condition in the film Rebel Without a Cause in 1955.
-The mansion was torn down in 1957, and a 2 storey office building for Getty Oil built on the site and still stands on the spot.
+The pool was used in its empty condition in the film Rebel Without a Cause in 1955.
+The mansion was torn down in 1957, and a large office building for Getty Oil built on the site and still stands on the spot.

 When Norma Desmond says to the guard at the Paramount Studio gates 'Without me there wouldn't be any Paramount Studio' the words could apply to Gloria Swanson as she was their top star 6 years running.

 Unlike the character she played, Gloria Swanson had accepted the fact that the movies didn't want her anymore so had moved to New York where she worked on radio, and later, on television.
 Although she had long before ruled out the possibility of a movie comeback, she was nevertheless highly intrigued when she got the offer to play the lead.